 Install OWASP Core Rule Set (CRS)

 ModSecurity provides the firewall engine, but it needs rules to detect attacks.
-The OWASP Core Rule Set (CRS) is the industry-standard rule set that protects against common web attacks including SQL injection, XSS, and remote code execution.
+The OWASP Core Rule Set (CRS) is the industry-standard rule set that protects against common web attacks including SQL injection, XSS, remote code execution, and more.

 @withinoperator which requires ModSecurity 2.9.6 or newer.